genzyio/genzy/docs/docs/categories/genzy-container.md

   async getAll(): any[] {}
 }

-// Creating the Nimble
-const nimble = new Nimble() .addRemoteServices("http://localhost:3000", UserService, AccountService);
+// Creating the GenzyContainer const container = new GenzyContainer() .addRemoteServices("http://localhost:3000", UserService, AccountService);

-// Getting the services out of the Nimble const { accountService }: NimbleServices = nimble.getAllServices();
+// Getting the services out of the GenzyContainer const { accountService }: GenzyContainerServices = nimble.getAllServices();
 ```

   </TabItem>
 </Tabs>

-Nimble implicitly creates a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) for each service that gets the results of method calls over HTTP.
+GenzyContainer implicitly creates a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) for each service that gets the results of method calls over HTTP.